mpaland/avl_array/readme.md

 | left    | 2 * i + 1   |
 | right   | 2 * i + 2   |

-You can find a basic implementation of this method from Willem [here](https://github.com/willemt/array-avl-tree), but it seems to have several bugs and my test cases did not pass at all.
+You can find a basic implementation of this method from @willemt [here](https://github.com/willemt/array-avl-tree), but it seems to have several bugs and my test cases did not pass at all.
 So I implemented an own class which looked very promising... regarding the memory layout.
 BUT: Problem is the movement of nodes in balancing operations after each insert or delete.
 With increasing tree size a lot of nodes (values) need to be moved around in the array.
 Recursive function calls (which can be eliminated of course) and out of tree insertions, which occur when the last tree row is used, are another problem.
-After some tests it became very clear that this method is weak and complicated when inserting new nodes on a big tree.
+After some tests it became very clear that this method is weak and complicated when inserting new nodes in a big tree.
 Goal is to leave all the nodes in place once they are inserted.
 This can only be achieved by - you already know - changing pointer/index values.
 My implementation of the AVL tree class here is inspired by a [blog of Keith Woods](https://bitlush.com/blog/efficient-avl-tree-in-c-sharp) and his high speed [implementation](https://github.com/bitlush/avl-tree-c-sharp) in C#.
 But instead of dynamic memory it uses a fixed array to store nodes and just two additional child indexes using the template given index type.
 So there's a storage overhead of (2 * sizeof(size_type) + balance_byte) * max_tree_size, e.g. (2 * 2 byte + 1) * 1023 = 5115 bytes for a 1023 node tree.